 AGP specifies two separate power planes: VCC and VDDQ.
 VCC is the core power for the graphics controller (or the DVO device in an ADD scenario).
-This voltage is always 3.3 V. If the graphics controller (or DVO device) needs a lower voltage, then the add-in card must regulate the 3.3 V VCC voltage to the device's requirements.
-The graphics controller may only power AGP I/O buffers with the 1.5 V VDDQ power pins.
+This voltage is always 3.3 V. If the graphics controller (or DVO device) needs a lower voltage, the add-in card must regulate the 3.3 V VCC voltage to the device's requirements.
+The graphics controller may ONLY power AGP I/O buffers with the 1.5 V VDDQ power pins.
 In the ADD card scenario, any output signal from the card must not exceed 1.5 V. This means that I2C (normally 3.3 V) and DDC (normally 5 V) signals must have a level-shifting device on the ADD card to ensure that 1.5 V is not exceeded.

-Because the (G)MCH only supports 1.5 V signaling, flexible VDDQ (1.5 V or 3.3 V) voltage regulation and TYPEDET# circuitry should not be implemented.
-TYPEDET# does not need to be routed from the AGP connector as it is not used to set VDDQ on 845GE/845PE chipset-based platforms.
+Because the GMCH supports only 1.5 V signaling, flexible VDDQ (1.5 V or 3.3 V) voltage regulation and TYPEDET# circuitry should not be implemented.
+TYPEDET# does not have to be routed from the AGP connector because it is not used to set VDDQ on 845G chipset-based platforms.

-6.3.1 VREF Generation for AGP 2.0
+7.4.1 VREF Generation for AGP 2.0

-Both the graphics controller and the (G)MCH are required to generate VREF and distribute it through the connector.
+Both the graphics controller and the GMCH are required to generate VREF and distribute it through the connector.
 The following two pins are defined on the AGP 2.0 universal connector to allow this VREF passing:

-- VREFGC: VREF from the graphics controller to the chipset - VREFCG: VREF from the chipset to the graphics controller
+- VREFGC VREF from the graphics controller to the chipset. - VREFCG VREF from the chipset to the graphics controller.

-The (G)MCH does not make use of the VREFGC, but 845GE/845PE chipset systems are still required to supply a voltage (1⁄2 of VDDQ) through VREFCG.
-Regardless of whether or not the platform uses AGP, VREF must always be supplied to the (G)MCH.
-See Figure 6-2 for an example circuit.
+The GMCH does not make use of the VREFGC, but 845G chipset systems are still required to supply a voltage (1⁄2 of VDDQ) through VREFCG.
+Regardless of whether or not the platform uses AGP, VREF must always be supplied to the GMCH.
+See Figure 103 for an example circuit.

-Figure 6-2.
+Figure 103.
 AGP VREF Generation

-6.4 Additional AGP Design Guidelines
+7.5 Additional AGP Design Guidelines

-6.4.1 Compensation
+7.5.1 Compensation

-The (G)MCH AGP interface supports resistive buffer compensation (RCOMP).
-Tie the AGP_RCOMP pin to a 40 Ω , 1% pull-down resistor (to ground) through a very short (<0.5 inch) trace.
+The GMCH AGP interface supports resistive buffer compensation (RCOMP).
+Tie the AGP_RCOMP pin to a 40 Ω , 1% pull-down resistor to ground through a very short (<0.5") trace.

-6.4.2 AGP Pull-Ups
+7.5.2 AGP Pull-Ups

-AGP control signals require resistors that pull up to VDDQ to ensure that they contain stable values when no agent is actively driving the bus.
-The (G)MCH has integrated the following pull-up resistors:
+AGP control signals require resistors that pull up to VDDQ on the motherboard to ensure that they contain stable values when no agent is actively driving the bus.
+The GMCH has integrated the following pull-up resistors.
+However, the signals may still require pull-up resistors: